maikelborys/robotics_software_engineer/module_6_assignment/Readme.md

 # Module 6 Assignment: IMU and GPS Sensor Fusion for TurtleBot3

-## Objective

-This assignment focuses on implementing and analyzing an Extended Kalman Filter (EKF) for fusing IMU and GPS data to improve the localization accuracy of TurtleBot3 in a simulated environment.
-You will create a sensor fusion node, visualize the results, and experiment with different noise covariance matrices to understand their impact on the robot's state estimation.

 ## Task: IMU and GPS Sensor Fusion for TurtleBot3